caltechlibrary/dataset/libdataset/python-go-shared-library-bug.md

 # Go based C-Shared libraries on Mac OS X 10.x

-When I use multiple Go based C-Shared libraries from Python 3.6 I get a runtime error, "runtime/cgo: could not obtain pthread_keys".
+When I use multiple Go based C-Shared libraries from Python 3.7 I get a runtime error, "runtime/cgo: could not obtain pthread keys".
 This appears to be a Go linking issue for Mac OS X 10.x and Go 1.10.x.
 It appears that when the go runtime starts on the second shared library that it can't find the **pthread_keys** entry point.
 This appears to be a known but unresolved, see issue [#17200](https://github.com/golang/go/issues/17200) in Go's Github repository.
 It appears this problem goes back several years